 Group counseling provides a highly effective means of addressing personal concerns, either as a supplement to individual counseling work or in lieu of individual counseling.

 Group counseling can be particularly beneficial for people who are concerned about how they relate to other people, or who feel isolated, depressed or anxious.
-Counseling and Psychological Services offers a variety of group counseling options each quarter to meet the specific needs and interests of the CSUSB student population.
+Counseling and Psychological Services offers a variety of group counseling options to meet the specific needs and interests of the CSUSB student population.

 If interested, please contact Counseling and Psychological Services to set up a screening appointment to see if the group is a good fit for your needs at (909) 537-5040.